Studies have not established the effect of cumin on breast cancer

 Additional comments

-While cumin has traditionally been used with some success as a food preservative, it also has been associated with some food safety problems in some countries.
+While cumin has traditionally been used with some success as a food preservative, it also has been associated with food safety problems in some countries.
 High levels of mesophilic aerobic microorganisms (a general microbiological indicator of food quality) were found in most of the cumin seed evaluated in a Mexican study which tested glass-packaged, polyethylene-packaged, and unpackaged samples.
 A study of prepackaged spices marketed in supermarkets and ethnic shops in Lisbon, Portugal, found aflatoxin contamination in all seven cumin samples tested.
-A study of spices purchased from popular companies in the Sultanate of Oman found fungal contamination in the cumin samples.
-A Cuban study found high levels of microorganism and coliform contamination in samples of cumin.
-In each of the these studies, cumin was the most, or among the most, contaminated of the spices tested.
-Buyers of cumin from specialty markets should be aware of its source and assure themselves of its freshness and safety.

-Note that while we are continually searching for new evidence specifically concerning this food, there is not much interest in it among breast cancer researchers, so few studies are available.
+Note that while we are continually searching for new evidence specifically concerning cumin and breast cancer, there is not much interest in it among breast cancer researchers, so few directly relevant studies are available.